Berlin Packaging: Acquisitions and growth

 In August 2021, Berlin Packaging announced the acquisition of Juvasa Group.
 The addition of Juvasa Group expanded Berlin's global footprint in Iberia and the Canary Islands and brought new design and e-commerce capabilities.
 In December 2021, the Berlin Packaging acquired the French wine bottle manufacturer Gerfran SAS.

 In January 2022, Berlin Packaging announced the acquisition of Le Parfait, a French company known for their iconic glass jars.
 The acquisition strengthened Berlin Packaging’s position as a supplier of high-quality glass containers in the business-to-business (B2B) market while simultaneously gaining share in the business-to-consumer (B2C) market.
 In January 2022, Berlin Packaging announced the acquisition of Premi S.p.A., a Milan-based company specializing in the supply of packaging products for the beauty and cosmetic industry.

 In March 2022, Berlin Packaging announced the acquisition of United Bottles & Packaging, a Canadian-based distributor of high-quality glass bottles and closures for the food and beverage end markets.

 In April 2022, Berlin Packaging announced the acquisition of Panvetri, a family-owned supplier of glass and metal packaging for the wine and olive oil industries.

 In June 2022, Berlin Packaging announced the acquisition of Verrerie du Comtat, a supplier of glass packaging for the French wine and olive oil end markets.
 It also announced the acquisition of Andler Packaging, a plastic, glass, and metal packaging product distributor.
 In June 2022, Berlin Packaging also announced the acquisition of Vidrierías Pérez Campos SL, a family-owned Spanish distributor of glass packaging for the olive oil, home fragrance, and spirits markets.
 This was Berlin Packaging's 5th global acquisition of 2022.
 In July that year, it acquired Jansy, a provider of turnkey packaging for the health and beauty industry.

+In September 2022, it acquired StyleGlass, a Thessaloniki-based company specializing in decoration of glass packaging for the food, beverage, beauty, and pharmaceutical markets.
+In October, it acquired DiscoGlass, a supplier based in Merpins, France, serving the high-end spirits and wine markets, particularly the cognac sector.
+The company also completed the acquisition of Bark Packaging Group, a Northern European supplier of industrial, flexible, and UN-certified packaging.